mattermost/mattermost-developer-documentation/site/content/contribute/server/style-guide.md

 }
 ```

-**Warn:** Something unexpected has happened, but the server is able to continue operating and it has not suffered any loss of function.
-A possible investigation should be carried out at some point but is not urgent.
-This level of messages should be as detailed as possible since warnings are quite a gray area and we want to be more clear about logs.
+**Warn:** This log level is used to indicate that something unexpected has happened, but the server is able to continue operating and it has not suffered any loss of functionality as a consequence of this failure.
+System administrators may wish to investigate the cause of log lines at this level, but the need is typically less pressing than for those at _error_ level.
+System administrators may also wish to monitor the rate of occurrence of individual log-lines at this level as this may be indicative of a wider problem.
+Log lines at the _warning_ level should be as detailed as possible, since these are often the least clear-cut category of message.

-One of the most prominent features of warning logs is that the operation can be continued in case of an error.
+For example, the _warning_ log level may be used to indicate that something went wrong but the overall operation was still able to complete successfully.

 ```go
 func (a *App) UpdateUserRoles(..) {